 - The Australian Domestic Gas Security Mechanism (ADGSM) whereby the Federal Minister for Resources may, after a consultation process, impose LNG export restrictions for years in which a domestic gas shortfall is forecast.
-The scheme has been extended until 1st January 2030. - The Gas Supply Guarantee (GSG) is a separate mechanism developed between the Commonwealth Government and gas producers and pipeline operators to make gas supply available to electricity generators during peak NEM periods.
+The scheme has been extended until 1st January 2030. - In 2021 a Heads of Agreement was established between the Federal Government and LNG exporters to make uncontracted gas available to first to the domestic market before offering it to the international market. - In August 2022 the ACCC reported failings and shortfalls in these arrangements in practice.6 - In September 2022, the Federal Government announced that a new Heads of Agreement had been agreed with three LNG exporters.
+This is expected to see an additional 157 PJ of gas offered into the domestic gas market for 2023.7 As a result the ADGSM is not expected to be activated in 2023.
+The agreement includes the principle that domestic gas consumers will not pay more for the gas than international gas buyers, and makes reference to the ACCC's LNG net back price.8 - The Gas Supply Guarantee (GSG) is a separate mechanism developed between the Commonwealth Government and gas producers and pipeline operators to make gas supply available to electricity generators during peak NEM periods.
 The AEMC has recommended that it be extended to March 2026.